Rukhl Schaechter: Career

 Schaechter was working as a Yiddish teacher at a Jewish school in New York—and a prizewinning writer of Yiddish short stories and songs—when she was recruited to join Forverts as reporter in 1998.
 In 2016, she was named editor of the paper.
 During her time at Forverts, the newspaper has increased its online presence and its outreach to people whose ancestors spoke Yiddish but are not fluent in the language themselves, including cooking videos in Yiddish and videos with English subtitles.
-It has also increased outreach to Hasidic Jewish readers and writers, who use in a different alphabetization of Yiddish than the YIVO standard alphabetization generally used by the paper.
+It has also increased outreach to Hasidic Jewish readers and writers, who use different spelling of Yiddish than the YIVO standard generally used by the paper.
 She has brought new Yiddish writers to the paper, including women from both secular and Hasidic backgrounds.